How to improve the Ruby on Rails development performance?

 As a developer, I understand Rails’ importance to our profession.
 But there may arise some unnecessary situations where the performance of Ruby on Rails development may be felt on the lower side.
 So, for the sake of better productivity, it is essential to boost the Ruby on Rails development performance.

 First of all, Ruby on Rails hasn’t been in the list of fastest frameworks.
-And then since Ruby on Rails is in continued development and like any other open-source tool, it always will be.
-Every update brings new features and also new bugs to the core making the Rails development even slower.
+And then since Ruby on Rails is in the continued development and, like any other open-source tool, it always will be.
+Every update brings new features and also new bugs to the core, making the Rails development even slower.

 Ruby is not the fastest programming tool, so don’t wish Ruby on Rails to be among the fastest of the lot.
-Always remember that you were not going to get the best to speed with.
-So just temper your expectations and then try to get the classic hundred milliseconds turnaround at least.
+Always remember that you are not going to get the best to speed with.
+So temper your expectations and then try to get at least the classic hundred milliseconds turnaround.

-While database indexing itself is a slow operation, it boosts your web app by making data-fetching easier and faster.
+While database indexing is a slow operation, it boosts your web app by making data fetching easier and faster.

 N+1 query performance problem is caused by poor use of child objects in Ruby on Rails programs.
 You can use Eager Loading to solve this performance problem.

 Eager loading is the exact opposite of lazy loading in web applications.

 Use the 80-20 rule.

 80-20 rule is also known as the Pareto principle.
 80% of the work is completed by 20% of the hard work.
 What I mean to say is that you should not spend your time on little things but rather focus on the bigger problems.
 This will improve your workflow and also help you complete the projects quickly.

 Make sure to limit the amount of data and make controllers as light and thin as possible.
 Controllers with limited data will have the upper hand in performance and the model you’ll render in the end will be worth working upon.